Administration order

 Standing order

-An instruction you give to your bank to pay a certain person or company each month.
-A standing order has to be for a fixed amount.
+An instruction to give your bank to pay a certain person or company each month.
+This must be for a fixed amount.

 Stakeholder pension

-A type of pension that has to comply with certain Government standards.
-Stakeholder pensions are available from commercial companies such as banks, insurance companies
+A type of pension that has to follow Government standards.
+You can get stakeholder pensions from banks, insurance companies and building societies.

 Statute of limitations